monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 1. Delete the old ID (_if you check the diff after doing this and saving, you'll see the unexpected addition will disappear_)
 1. Review the annotations to ensure there are no duplicate annotations.
 If there are, they should be combined.
 (Sometimes this is easier to review in the diff in GitHub Desktop, but they must be fixed in Protege.)
 1. Review the subClassOf assertions, and make sure there are no duplicates.
 If there are, they should be combined.
-1. OWL Tools removes the xrefs from the obsoleted terms, but those should be retained and any annotations to MONDO:equivalentTo should be changed to MONDO:obsoleteEquivalent.
-Manually add those back with the correct annotation.
 1. Remove the annotations: 'in subset obsoletion candidate' and 'scheduled for obsoletion on or after'
 1. When reviewing the diff, make sure there is not an Alt ID.
 The diff should only show additions to the merged term and the obsoletion